 You always get tested the most before you progress to the next level. ~Anon

-In this upcoming era, we will be asked to advance beyond the old rules of the game.
-The old rules that dictated it’s acceptable to leave some of us behind with no chance for redemption or progress, made invisible and less than.
-The old rules that dictated that most of us were to be stuck in survival mode and fighting for scraps, while only some of us were meant to be powerful and thrive.
-The old rules that dictated that stuff, things, work, is more important than people or even more important than the Earth we live on.
+In this upcoming cycle of change, we will be asked to advance beyond the old rules of the game.
+The old rules that dictated that we have to keep accepting what’s unacceptable – that we have to keep supporting systems that work for some of us but not for all of us.
+The old systems and rules that keep most of us stuck in survival mode and fighting for scraps, while only some of us are meant to thrive when there is more than enough for ALL of us to thrive.
+The old rules that say it’s acceptable to leave some of us behind with no chance for redemption or progress, made invisible and less than.
+The old rules that dictate we need to prize conformity and force people to fit into boxes, to be just like everyone else when we know each person brings unique potential and talents that can never be standardized.
+The old rules that dictate that other priorities: stuff, status, profit, competition is more important than people or even more important than the Earth we live on.

-These times ask us to open our awareness to a greater understanding that we are human – made up of thoughts, emotions, feelings, attachments, etc. Our humanness is our strength and what connects us all.
-In this new era of growth and evolution, we are asked to remember this and to change the old rules, rebuilding our fractured collective for the better.
-Not only by understanding who we are at our core, but while we have an opportunity to do, setting the conditions for ALL of us to thrive.
-And ensuring as best as we can, we ALL have an opportunity to excel and no one, is left behind.
+These times ask us to open our awareness to a greater understanding that we are human – made up of thoughts, emotions, feelings, attachments, courage, resilience, creativity, etc. Our humanness is our strength and what creates the world we live in AND connects us all.
+In this new era of growth and evolution, we are asked to remember this and to change the old rules, protecting and rebuilding our fractured collective for the better.
+Not only by understanding who we are at our core, but while we have an opportunity to do so, setting the conditions for ALL of us to thrive.
+And ensuring as best as we can, whatever new we create, we ALL have an opportunity to excel and no one, is left behind.

-As we push ahead through this dynamically evolving era, may we remember that our humanity is bound up in each other – we are accountable to each other and the planet we share.
-And may we choose the highest path forward – individually and collectively.
-May we remember that when we ALL thrive, we ALL thrive as we progress to the next level.
+As we push ahead through this dynamically evolving era, may we remember that our humanity is bound up in each other and that we are accountable to each other and the planet we share.
+May we choose the highest path forward – individually and collectively.
+And remember that when we ALL thrive, we all THRIVE as we progress to the next level.

-Stay tuned for more on this topic in future posts as we further define our humanity first approach!
+Stay tuned for more on this topic in future posts as we further define our humanity first approach and share how we can change the game for the better!

 ~ Love, Carmen